Mortgage interest tax deduction

 30 $364

-Before you can begin learning how much you are likely to save with a tax deduction on your home, realize how interest is calculated on your mortgage.
-In the beginning years of your loan, you are paying far more interest on the loan with each payment then you are paying principle on that loan.
-Your payment is split and the way that it is calculated does not necessarily benefit you but rather the lender.
-The more principle that is left in your loan, the more interest will build on that principle.
-Nevertheless, it is important to see that in the first years of your homeownership, you will pay much more interest than principle and that means more likelihood to save money on your taxes in the first years of your mortgage over the later.
+Before estimating how much a tax deduction is likely to save you, understand how interest is calculated on your mortgage.
+In the beginning years of your loan, each payment includes far more interest than principal.
+Your payment is split, and the way it is calculated benefits the lender rather than you: the more principal left on your loan, the more interest builds on that principal.
+The takeaway is that in the first years of homeownership you pay much more interest than principal, which means you are more likely to save money on your taxes in the early years of your mortgage than in the later ones.

-If you itemize your taxes, then you will likely see a benefit coming from your mortgage interest.
-A portion of the amount that you paid to interest over the year to your lender is tax deductible.
-These funds are allowed to come back to you in terms of a tax deduction.
+If you itemize your taxes, you will likely see a benefit from your mortgage interest.
+A portion of the amount you paid in interest to your lender over the year is tax deductible.
+These funds are allowed to come back to you in the form of a tax deduction.
 Now, the question is, how much can you get back?

-The best way to learn this is to punch in your specific loan scenario into a mortgage calculator that is based on tax deductions for mortgage interest.
-This will give you the exact number that you are likely to get for your tax deduction.
-Here is an example of what will be the scenario to some people.
+The best way to find out is to enter your specific loan scenario into a mortgage calculator built around tax deductions for mortgage interest.
+This gives you the exact number you are likely to get for your tax deduction.
+Here is an example of a common scenario.

-If you have a mortgage that is in the amount of $250,000 and you have an interest rate that is set at 6.5 percent, for a loan term of 30 years, here's what you will get to write off as a tax deduction:
+If you have a mortgage in the amount of $250,000 with an interest rate set at 6.5 percent and a loan term of 30 years, here's what you will get to write off as a tax deduction:

 Loan amount: $250,000